Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 What to Eat at the Markets

-• Lebkuchen: Traditional gingerbread biscuits decorated with icing.
+• Lebkuchen: Traditional gingerbread biscuits decorated with icing and sugar.

-• Stollen: A traditional German fruit cake dusted with powdered sugar.
+• Stollen: A rich, fruity German Christmas cake dusted with powdered sugar.

-• Glühwein: Hot mulled wine spiced with cinnamon and cloves.
+• Glühwein: Warm mulled wine spiced with cinnamon, cloves and star anise – the ultimate festive drink.

 Frequently Asked Questions